 Distance restraints add a penalty to the potential when the distance between specified pairs of atoms exceeds a threshold value.
 They are normally used to impose experimental restraints, as from experiments in nuclear magnetic resonance (NMR), on the motion of the system.
 Thus MD can be used for structure refinement using NMR data.
-The potential form is quadratic below a specified lower bound and between two specified upper bounds and linear beyond the largest bound (see Fig. 4.13).
+If one just wants to the restrain the distance between two particles using a harmonic potential one should use [ bonds ] type 6 (see 5.3.5).
+The potential form for distance restraints is quadratic below a specified lower bound and between two specified upper bounds and linear beyond the largest bound (see Fig. 4.13).